Guidelines for Writing Reviews

 - Submit the review on-line, following the instructions for submission found at http://linguistlist.org/pubs/reviews/.

 - If you have any problems or questions, drop a note to reviews linguistlist.org explaining your situation.
-Also, if you feel you have any conflict of interest – anything that would interfere with you judging the manuscript at hand fairly – please let us know immediately.
-These include a relationship with the author(s) of the work under review as colleague or former colleague, (former) student or advisor or professor, collaborator or someone you have a professional or personal conflict or dispute with.
+Also, if you have any present and/or past connection with the author(s)/editor(s), whether it be positive or negative (i.e. anything that would interfere with you judging the manuscript at hand objectively), please let us know immediately, as we deem such situations a conflict of interest.
+These include, but are not limited to, a relationship with the author(s) of the work under review as a colleague or former colleague, (former) student or advisor or professor, collaborator or someone you have a professional or personal conflict or dispute with.

 Some Practical Considerations